Is creativity our greatest resource for starting anew?

 Stupid Studio

-BizMaker is a regional innovation partner in Västernorrland, Sweden, focused on driving sustainable growth across sectors.
-Recognising the unique challenges faced by the region’s cultural and creative industries — like limited visibility, lack of cross-sector trust, outmigration, and underfunding — they launched a study to rethink how innovation programs could better support these essential contributors.
-From design and film to crafts, performance and digital art, these industries are seen as key to shaping a more vibrant and resilient future for the region.
+BizMaker is a regional innovation partner in Västernorrland, Sweden, dedicated to driving sustainable growth across sectors.
+Recognising the unique challenges faced by the region’s cultural and creative industries, such as limited visibility, lack of cross-sector trust, outmigration, and underfunding, they launched a study to explore how innovation programs could better support these essential contributors.
+Spanning design, film, crafts, performance, and digital art, these industries are seen as vital to shaping a more vibrant and resilient future for the region.

-• Västernorrland is a region with deep roots and real potential — but also one facing important choices.
+• Västernorrland is a region with deep roots and real potential, but it is also one facing important choices.
 Many young people, especially women, are choosing to leave, shaping the region’s future in quiet but significant ways.
 Traditional industries are finding it harder to attract new talent.
-For many working in the creative fields, it can feel like their work isn’t fully seen or supported.
-While collaboration across sectors is essential — especially to tackle big issues like climate adaptation — trust can be fragile.
-And though the arts bring richness and connection to everyday life, they’re not always given the space or support they need to flourish.
+For those working in the creative fields, it can sometimes feel as though their work isn’t fully seen or supported.
+Collaboration across sectors is essential, particularly when addressing major challenges such as climate adaptation, yet trust can be fragile.
+And while the arts bring richness and connection to everyday life, they are not always given the space or support they need to flourish.

-Our role at Stupid Studio was to listen, to gather perspectives, and to help shape a shared vision for how cultural and creative industries (CCIs) can grow and thrive here — in ways that reflect the unique strengths of the region.
+Our role at Stupid Studio was to listen, gather perspectives, and help shape a shared vision for how cultural and creative industries (CCIs) can grow and thrive in ways that reflect the region’s unique strengths.

-• Through a series of workshops and stakeholder dialogues, we listened closely to those shaping the region’s future — from artists and entrepreneurs to municipal leaders and academics.
-What emerged was a shared desire for bold, meaningful change grounded in place, people and possibility.
+• Through a series of workshops and stakeholder dialogues, we listened closely to those shaping the region’s future, from artists and entrepreneurs to municipal leaders and academics.
+What emerged was a shared desire for bold, meaningful change rooted in place, people, and possibility.

-We captured this in a Vision Manifesto—a practical, poetic north star that outlines how creativity, nature and business might intersect in new ways.
-Among the ideas surfaced:
+We captured this in a Vision Manifesto — a practical, poetic north star that outlines how creativity, nature, and business might intersect in new ways.

 – A space where nature isn’t the backdrop, but the engine of creative work.